Do Subway Tiles Stain?

 For a timeless elegance that hides everyday messes, matte subway tiles are a fantastic choice.
 Their understated look, with a soft, less-reflective aesthetic, offers a bonus – minor stains and imperfections tend to blend in better compared to glossy tiles.
 This makes them ideal for busy areas where splashes and splatters are a daily occurrence.
 But don't be fooled by their low-key appearance – matte tiles boast a subtle texture that adds depth and character to your space.
 However, this very texture can trap dirt and grime more easily than smooth surfaces.
 Regular cleaning with a microfiber cloth and a mild detergent solution is key to maintaining their beauty, and might require a bit more effort compared to glossy tiles.

 Ultimately, the best surface finish for your subway tiles depends on your priorities.
 If stain resistance and ease of cleaning are paramount, a glossy finish might be the ideal choice.
 However, if you prefer a more subdued aesthetic and don't mind putting in a little extra cleaning effort, matte tiles can add a touch of sophistication to your space.
-Visualize both options in your own space using our advanced AR tool to see which finish best complements your vision!
+Visualize both options in your own space using our advanced augmented reality (AR) tool to see which finish best complements your vision!

 Modern bathroom with glossy white subway tiles, double vanity with marble countertop, gold fixtures, and two elegant mirrors